dmeim/ilovemypretty.com/public/feelings/insecure/message.md

-When insecurity whispers that you're not enough—those are lies.
-You were created on purpose, with purpose, and the world needs exactly who you are.
+When insecurity whispers that you're not enough — ignore them; satan is lying to you.
+You were created on purpose, with purpose, and for His plan, have trust in Him.